bamos/bamos.github.io/index.md

 at Carnegie Mellon University, where
 I work on machine learning,
 mobile computing, and distributed systems.
-I &hearts; functional programming and strive to make all of my work free, open source, and reproducible.
+I strive to make all of my work free, open source, and reproducible.

 You can contact me at [bamos@cs.cmu.edu](mailto:bamos@cs.cmu.edu).